goethite/gostint/README.md

 # gostint - A Shallow RESTful api for Ansible, Terraform ...
 ... and basically anything you would like to run as jobs in docker containers.
-Authenticated and end-to-end encrypted with Hashicorp Vault with Secret Injection
+Authenticated and (optionally) end-to-end encrypted with Hashicorp Vault with Secret Injection
 * https://goethite.github.io/gostint/

 > gostint: